 “We helped her, and she sat erect and then stood on the floor!” remembers Fadila with wonder.

-“She told us that while the man was praying, she saw Jesus Christ and he touched her with his nailed hands.
+“She told us that while the man was praying, she saw Jesus Christ and he touched her with his scarred hands.
 At once, she felt something go away from her body, and a light covered her, and she felt total healing!”

 The mother then asked the men to forgive her daughter.
-And could they pray for her alcoholic son as well?
+And please, could they pray for her alcoholic son as well?

 The men explained they were pastors with Bibles for Mideast.
 The one who had prayed for the alcoholic brother shared his own story of conversion from Islam, and explained more fully the message of the Gospel to the family gathered round.

 “Jesus Christ was crucified, died and rose from the dead for all of our sins, to give us eternal life.
 Jesus paid the ransom for us,” the pastor made clear.